How to Stop Snoring

 Irritability due to sleep loss.
 Disrupted sleep isn't just a problem for the non-snorer.
 Snoring is caused by disordered breathing, which means the snorer's sleep quality also suffers.
 Poor sleep takes a toll on mood, thinking skills, judgment, and your ability to manage stress and conflict.
 This can explain why communication often breaks down when you and your partner try talking about the problem.

 Partner resentment.
-When a non-snorer feels he or she has done everything possible to sleep through the night (ear plugs, sound machines, etc.) but the snorer does nothing to combat the snoring, it can lead to resentment.
-Working as a team to find a snoring cure can prevent future fights.
+When a non-snorer feels they have done everything possible to sleep through the night (ear plugs, sound machines, etc.) but the snorer doesn't take any action to combat the snoring, it can lead to resentment.

 If you value your relationship, make it your priority to find a snoring cure so you can both sleep soundly.
-Working together to stop snoring can even be an opportunity to improve the quality of your bond and become more deeply connected.
+Working together as a team to stop snoring can even be an opportunity to improve the quality of your bond and become more deeply connected.

 Communicating with a partner who snores